manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 }
 ```

 I thought about making the core function a method on `char_and_string` but I didn't get there.
-Next C++ comes around I'll go all-in OO Programming.
+Next time C++ comes around in my solutions I'll go all-in OO Programming, methods everywhere!

 ### Rust